Cromer

 A. C. Swinburne, Theodore Watts-Dunton and Alfred Tennyson.
 Scott

-later rented Mill House in Sidestrand.
+later rented the Mill House in Sidestrand.

-junction of the Northrepps Road and Overstrand Road in
+junction of Northrepps and Overstrand Road in

 the town.